Pat Boone: Religion

 Boone grew up in the Church of Christ.
 In the 1960s, Boone's marriage to Shirley Foley nearly came to an end because of his use of alcohol and his predilection to attend parties.
-However, after coming into contact with the Charismatic Movement, Shirley focussed on her religion and eventually influenced Pat and their daughters to have a similar religious focus.
+However, after coming into contact with the Charismatic Movement, Shirley focused on her religion and eventually influenced Pat and their daughters to have a similar religious focus.
 At the time they attended the Inglewood Church of Christ in Inglewood, California.

 In 1964, Boone spoke at a "Project Prayer" rally at the Shrine Auditorium in Los Angeles.
 The gathering, which was hosted by Anthony Eisley, a star of ABC's Hawaiian Eye series, sought to flood the United States Congress with letters in support of mandatory school prayer, following two decisions in 1962 and 1963 of the United States Supreme Court that struck down mandatory prayer as conflicting with the Establishment Clause of the First Amendment to the United States Constitution.
 Joining Boone and Eisley at the Project Prayer rally were Walter Brennan, Lloyd Nolan, Rhonda Fleming, Gloria Swanson, and Dale Evans.
 Boone declared, "(W)hat the communists want is to subvert and undermine our young people...
 I believe in the power of aroused Americans, I believe in the wisdom of our Constitution.... the power of God."
-It was reported that Roy Rogers, John Wayne, Ronald Reagan, Mary Pickford, Jane Russell, Ginger Rogers, and Pat Buttram endorsed the goals of the rally and would have attended had their schedules not been in conflict.
+It was reported that Roy Rogers, John Wayne, Ronald Reagan, Mary Pickford, Jane Russell, Ginger Rogers, and Pat Buttram endorsed the goals of the rally and would have attended had their schedules not conflicted.

 In the early 1970s, the Boones hosted Bible studies for such celebrities as Doris Day, Glenn Ford, Zsa Zsa Gabor, and Priscilla Presley.
 The Boones attended The Church on the Way in Van Nuys, a Foursquare Gospel megachurch pastored by Jack Hayford.

 On a 2016 broadcast of Fox News Radio's The Alan Colmes Show, Boone discussed an episode of Saturday Night Live that included a sketch entitled God Is a Boob Man; the sketch parodied the film God's Not Dead 2, in which Boone had a role.
 Boone described the sketch as "blasphemy", stating that the Federal Communications Commission should forbid such content and revoke the broadcast licenses of any "network, or whoever is responsible for the shows".